samkusin/clemens_iigs/README.md

 * A KEGS port available on MacOS or Linux (Windows ports have been spotty IMO GSPort, GSPlus, etc.)
 * MAME in the browser https://archive.org/details/softwarelibrary_apple2gs

-Honestly I think if something can write a modern port of KEGS to Windows with a decent GUI frontend, that'll be the emulator you want to use.
+Honestly I think if someone can write a modern port of KEGS to Windows with a decent GUI frontend, that'll be the emulator you want to use.

 So why do we need another emulator.
 We don't.
 This is a personal project that I thought wouldn't be too hard to write (oh, really?).
 Also I started this project to address a midlife programming crisis of sorts.